srahul0502/Technical-Blog/clmeps8ef000z08l2gwucc0we.md

 Now, let's explore how to get started with Terraform and set up your environment for AWS, Azure, or GCP.

-# Installing Terraform and Setting Up the Environment
+# 👉Installing Terraform and Setting Up the Environment

 ## Installing Terraform